Lavender Care

 You also don't have to worry about spraying for pests which makes this plant easy to care for.
 The plant's essential oils and fragrance attract the beneficial insects and repel the not so nice ones.

 This plant can withstand a good soaking rain but they need to be able to dry off afterward.
 This is why good air circulation is a must which means allow adequate spacing between plants.
+Here is how I care for my Lavender plants in extended rain.

-How to Prune or Cut Back
+How to Prune Lavender or Cut Back

 In older times these herb plants were left to their own devices to sprawl care free in cottage gardens and go any which way as in nature.
 I find that all Lavender at some point might need just a little shaping now and then to maintain vigor and appearance and remove dead wood.

 You do need to cut back the spent flower stems if you don't already harvest and dry your Lavender.
-This cutting often causes another round of blooms and more lovely Lavender!
+This cutting often causes another round of flower blooms and more lovely Lavender!

-After pruning go through what you have removed as some of this material can be used to propagate new lavender plants.
+After pruning go through what you have removed as some of this material can be used to propagate new Lavender plants.
 You may also dry what you have cut away and make sachets out of the trimmings.
 This plant smells too good to be wasted.

 Lavender Plants or Seeds?